-- 1. Fill in as much of the top section as you can; if you do not know the teacher candidate's ID #, please either ask your teacher candidate for this ID # or make sure you have all names the candidate has been known for the purpose of matching the evaluation with their record. - 2.
-The Google form requires clicking the appropriate "button" for the most appropriate assessment of your teacher candidate in each construct.
+- 1. Fill in the top section as you can; if you do not know the intern's ID #, please either ask your intern for this ID # or make sure you have all names the candidate has been known for the purpose of matching the evaluation with their ESU record. - 2.
+The form requires clicking the appropriate "button" for the most appropriate assessment of your intern in each construct.
 Each construct should be answered as best as possible.
 There are no NA's.
-Comments made on these evaluations help the teacher candidate the most toward improving. - 3.
-Please check your answers carefully to ensure you have evaluated your teacher candidate as accurately as possible and not based on points. - 4.
-There is no option to Save a Google form.
-Once you have submitted the Google form, it is sent to The Teachers College for data collection and for the teacher candidates' grade.
+Comments made on these evaluations help the intern the most toward improving. - 3.
+Please check your answers carefully to ensure you have evaluated your intern as accurately as possible and not based on points. - 4.
+There is no option to Save the Qualtrics form.
+Once you have clicked the submit button you should see a message thanking you for your response.
+It is sent to The Teachers College for data collection and for the interns' grade. - 5.
+If the evaluation entered the correct email for receipt, the evaluator receives the assessment form to the email provided.
+If not, please wait 24-48 hours for the email to come to you before requesting a copy from fieldplacement@emporia.edu. - 6.
+Please forward the email you receive of the completed evaluation to your intern as quickly as possible.
+The Download PDF link in the email expires within about 2-3 weeks.